Moganis/holbertonschool-low_level_programming/0x03-debugging/README.md

-This directory is about debuggin in c
+This file is about Debugging in C